Energetic Explosions from Collisions of Stars at Relativistic Speeds in Galactic Nuclei: Results

-Figure \ref{fig:3} shows the resulting differential collision rate per logarithmic galactocentric radius, $d\Gamma/d\ln r_{\mathrm{gal}}$, for the three stellar density profiles shown in Fig. \ref{fig:2}.
+Figure \ref{fig:3} shows the resulting differential collision rate per logarithmic galactocentric radius, $d\Gamma/d\ln r_{\mathrm{gal}}$, with $0,10^8,10^9$, and $10^{10}$ years passed.
+We use the stellar density profiles calculated and shown in Fig. \ref{fig:2}.
 We note that although $d\Gamma\propto\rho^2$ with all other variables fixed, for a given stellar density profile the collision rate tends to decrease towards the center of the galaxy, which is expected due to overall smaller decrease in enclosed volume for smaller $r_{\mathrm{gal}}$ since the central density profiles are shallower than $r_{\mathrm{gal}}^{-3/2}$ as a result of their depletion.
 This is reflected in the $r_{\mathrm{gal}}^2$ term in Eq. \eqref{eq:2}.